ibm-cloud-docs/Registry/registry_faq.md

 {: #faq_imagepullbackoff}
 {: faq}

+The error is likely to be caused by one of the following situations:

-Your cluster uses an API key that is stored in an image pull secret to authorize the cluster to pull images from {{site.data.keyword.registrylong_notm}}, or the image with the specific tag does not exist in the repository.
-To fix it, make sure that you're using the correct name and tag for the image, that you have enough pull traffic and storage quota, and that you have an image pull secret in your namespace.
+- Your cluster uses an API key that is stored in an image pull secret to authorize the cluster to pull images from {{site.data.keyword.registrylong_notm}}.
+- The image with the specific tag does not exist in the repository.

+To fix the error, check for the following potential causes:

+- Check that you're using the correct name and tag for the image.
+- Check that your pull traffic and storage quotas are large enough.
+- Check whether you have an image pull secret in your namespace.

 For more information, see [Why do images fail to pull from registry with ImagePullBackOff or authorization errors?](/docs/Registry?topic=Registry-ts-app-image-pull) for assistance.